 I did a lot of math and map-staring and concluded that given the upcoming terrain, I should book somewhere to stay in a few days.
 Although I love camping, the promise of staying at Chica and Sunsets Hostel really got me through some hard miles in the previous couple of days.
 I found a hostel a few days away and booked a night.

 Day 6: Wallace Branch Trailhead to Wayah Creek, 10.1 miles

 In the morning I enjoyed a great breakfast and chat with Chica and and Sunsets, Chilly Cheeks, and Stray.
 As a huge, heartwarming surprise, we learned that a trail angel named Highlander had paid for our stay.
 It was such a generous, kind thing to do.
 I hope to be in a position to do something like that someday.

 There is a gap in the Bartram Trail around the town of Franklin.
 The guidebook recommends not walking it.
-Some people do.
+Some people do, seems like most do not.
 I was not excited about the reports of angry dogs.
 I do not mind roadwalks, but I do mind dogs.
 I’ve been through rabies shots once (well, five or six times if you count each shot…) and that was enough.
 So this morning I got dropped off at the far end of the gap at Wallace Branch Trailhead.